yogsma/LogAnalyzer/README.md

   - java -jar loganalyzer-0.0.1-SNAPSHOT.jar
   - Once the application started, you can access http://localhost:8080/home
   - Submit the search query.
 If searching for a file, enter the file name and select the checkbox for file.
 If searching for text/keyword, enter your text in the search box.
+If you are running the application on Windows, you will need `/var/log` directory on your C drive.
+On Linux or Unix machine, `/var/log` should be available automatically.

 - The application is protected by basic authorization.
 Username - `adminuser` and Password - `adminpassword`.
 You will need the same username and password if you want to access the API